What is Sleep Apnoea?

 Reading time: 3 min

-Sleep apnoea is a disorder in which breathing is interrupted repeatedly and is characterized by the presence of snoring and excessive daytime sleepiness.
+Sleep Apnea is a disorder in which breathing is repeatedly interrupted and is characterized by the presence of snoring and excessive daytime sleepiness.

 Sleep Apnoea explained in first person